SeanSnake93/Project_2/README.md

 Once a New repo is made, clicking on `Clone or download` and copying the code inside / or copying the url link.

-Returning to the SHH terminal on my [Vitrual Machine][gcp-vm] I wish to copy my git repo over, so by using the following command...
+Returning to the SSH terminal on my [Vitrual Machine][gcp-vm] I wish to copy my git repo over, so by using the following command...

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |